 b) Adverbs that share identical words with an adjective:

-- He found the exam quite hard.
+- She found the work quite hard.
 (Adjective)

 - The two brothers live on opposite sides of the city.
 (Adjective)